 The Red Bar (70 Hotz Ave, Santa Rosa Beach, FL 32459) - A local institution, The Red Bar is a funky, eclectic restaurant and bar that serves up live music, delicious food, and strong drinks.
 Visitors can dance the night away or enjoy a leisurely brunch.

 Gulf Place (90 Spires Ln, Santa Rosa Beach, FL 32459) - This vibrant outdoor shopping and dining complex features a range of stores, restaurants, and art galleries.
 Visitors can shop for unique gifts, grab a bite to eat, or attend one of the many events hosted at Gulf Place.

 Eden Gardens State Park (181 Eden Gardens Rd, Santa Rosa Beach, FL 32459) - A tranquil oasis in the heart of Santa Rosa Beach, Eden Gardens State Park features beautiful gardens, a historic mansion, and walking trails.
 Visitors can take a guided tour of the mansion or pack a picnic and enjoy the scenic surroundings.

 Topsail Hill State Park is located at 7525 W County Highway 30A, Santa Rosa Beach, FL 32459.
 This 1,640-acre park boasts pristine white sand beaches, rolling sand dunes, and coastal dune lakes, providing visitors with a unique outdoor experience.
 Activities include hiking, camping, swimming, fishing, and wildlife watching.

 By car, take US-98 out of Panama City and go west about 30 miles to SR-395.
 Go south two miles to SR-30A, turn west (right) and you will find Seaside about a mile down the road.

-Seaside sits comfortably between the older communities of Seagrove Beach and Grayton Beach.
+Seaside sits comfortably between the older communities of Seagrove Beach and Grayton Beach on either side.